 Making Kale Mac & Cheese for Toddlers

-If your toddler is learning to use their own silverware, try adding some shredded mozzarella to make this mac and cheese extra sticky – it will help them get it (and keep it) on the fork!
+- If your toddler is learning to use their own utensils, try adding some shredded mozzarella to make this mac and cheese extra sticky – it will help them get it (and keep it) on the fork!

 So let’s Make Kale Mac & Cheese